nickpascucci/hpg/README.md

   Nope.
 Passwords are generated deterministically by the hashing algorithm, so there's no need to store them as long as you remember the identifier and salt used to generate them.
+If you choose, you may let hpg save the keys used to generate your passwords along with any options specified on the command line in a JSON file.
+This file is stored at ```~/.hpg/keys.json```.
+The save prompt can be disabled entirely with the ```-n```/```--no-save``` option.

 * What hashing algorithm does it use?

   SHA512.
-Since not all of the bytes in a SHA512 hash are printable hpg strips the hash of some blacklisted characters and uses the rest to generate the passwords.
-You can control the blacklist by setting the ```--excluded-chars``` option to your liking.
+Since not all of the bytes in a SHA512 hash are printable hpg strips some blacklisted characters out of the hash and uses the rest to generate the passwords.
+You can control the blacklist by setting the ```--exclude-chars``` option to your liking.
+Please note that this isn't a cryptographic tool and makes no claims to be;
+  we're just trying to generate reasonably strong passwords in a deterministic fashion.

 * What platforms does it work on?